 If your mattress is over 10 years old you may wish to consider changing it.
 I have seen people spend over £30,000 on mattresses with nil benefit and then have 3 sessions of physio which resolved it!
 So be careful don’t spend silly money before you have seen whether there’s a simple alternative instead.

 People are different and you may have to play about the different toppers to see what suits you.
 A lot of companies allow you to return the mattresses if you don’t get on with it.

 Yes, pillows can make a difference.
 We usually recommend 2 medium size pillows if lying supine (on your back) or on your side.
 Sometimes popping a pillow between your knees can help relieve pressure too.

-Sit to stand: If you’re getting pain from sit to stand the try to adjust your pelvic position.
-Avoid tightening before you get up. imagine your body like a chimpanzees and try to keep it really relaxed.
+Sit to stand: If you’re getting pain from sitting to standing try to adjust your pelvic position.
+Avoid tightening before you get up. imagine your body like a chimpanzee’s and try to keep it really relaxed.
 Often the pain is made worse by tensing!

-Standing: Try to perform 10 gluts squeezes.
-Make sure you’re not standing in a lazy position at end of range lumbar extension (lordosis).
-There are numerous back conditions that dislike standing and we treat them slightly different.
+Standing: Try to perform 10 glut squeezes.
+Make sure you’re not standing in a lazy position at end-of-range lumbar extension (lordosis).
+There are numerous back conditions that dislike standing and we treat them slightly differently.
 For more info book a discovery call.

 Physio is an excellent treatment for back pain.